Community

 Environment and climate action

 We are committed to taking climate action to reduce the material impacts of our operations and to identify opportunities to drive positive environmental change, as outlined in our Environmental Policy.
-We set a near-term, science-based target to reduce firm-wide scope 1, 2 and 3 emissions by 50% by FY30 from a FY19 baseline.
+We are working towards our near-term science-based target to reduce firm-wide scope 1, 2 and 3 emissions by 50% by FY30 from a FY19 baseline.
 The target was validated by the Science Based Targets initiative in August 2022.

 In FY23, our aggregate absolute Scope 1, 2 and 3 emissions were 51% lower than they were in FY19.
 Our largest emissions sources were business travel* (2,440.24 tC02-e), employee commute^ (878.8 tC02-e) and food and catering (724 tC02-e).
 Our FY23 emissions are significantly lower than our FY19 emissions, this is due in part to the continuing impact of the COVID-19 pandemic.
 While we anticipate an increase in our FY24 emissions relative to FY23 as post-COVID office activity continues to normalise, we remain focused on taking action to meet our FY30 target.